 LPS is a non-profit focused on connecting students to STEM professionals through a snail-mail pen pals program.
 The goal is to demystify STEM careers and encourage students to see themselves as scientists.

-Since joining the program in 2016, I’ve been a pen pal for five students in grades 4, 5, 7, and 8.
+Since joining the program in 2016, I’ve been a pen pal for six students in grades 4, 5, 7, and 8.

 While the letter content changes with each student, the overall themes relate to describing a science career and possible education paths, overcoming obstacles, and fostering interest in any STEM field.
 Participating in this program has been very enjoyable and rewarding.
 As a bonus, who doesn’t love sending or getting something in the mail?